swharden/SWHarden.com/content/blog2/2009-12-10-hf-cw-on-the-cheap.md

 ---
 title: HF CW on the Cheap
 date: 2009-12-10 23:44:15
-tags: ["amateur radio", "circuit", "old"]
+tags: ["amateur radio", "circuit", "obsolete"]
 ---

 # HF CW on the Cheap